 “House prices have already stagnated (some have fallen) in the lead up to the ‘snap’ election called by Theresa May, but the outlook will be positive when we get back to ‘business as usual’ and if a soft Brexit is tabled.
 The interesting theory is if indeed a harsh Brexit forces the GBP low enough to make it uninvestable outside these shores, perhaps forcing British Citizens to invest closer to home.”

 “But for any short term falls there will always be long term gains.
-The property market crash of 2007 was lifted mainly by ‘savvy’ cash rich investors who purchased at ‘rock bottom’ prices.
-Not saying things will get quite so bad in 2017 but investors should stay vigilant and look for market falls to get best value for money.”
+The property market crash of 2007 was lifted mainly by ‘savvy’ cash-rich investors who purchased at ‘rock bottom prices.
+Not saying things will get quite so bad in 2017 but investors should stay vigilant and look for market falls to get the best value for money.”

-“It’s an attractive market and not near as volatile as it was during the 2007 crash despite Brexit negotiations creating an air of uncertainty to our forward thinking…I think that investors are aware of this which is shown in the recent stagnation in market price.
-This may at worst dip short term but once the picture is clear it will start to rise again at a similar steady pace to how it has done over the last few years.”
+“It’s an attractive market and not near as volatile as it was during the 2007 crash despite Brexit negotiations creating an air of uncertainty to our forward-thinking…I think that investors are aware of this which is shown in the recent stagnation in market price.
+This may at worst dip short term but once the picture is clear it will start to rise again at a similarly steady pace to how it has done over the last few years.”

 “The only questions for investors are a) do they invest now whilst prices are still favourable or do they b) wait to invest if and when the market dips or do they c) stay clear and wait until the Brexit negotiations are over and the market looks to have more stability?”